kasnerz/zeroshot-d2t-pipeline/README.md

  'rating.']
 ```

+## WikiFluent Corpus
+See the `wikifluent` directory for instructions on building the WikiFluent corpus.

+You can also **[download the generated corpus](https://owncloud.cesnet.cz/index.php/s/2oVc8UeWq4u51Od/download)** :page_facing_up:

+The *filtered* version of the dataset contains examples without omissions or hallucinations (see the paper for details).

 ## Preprocessing

-1. Download the [WikiFluent corpus](https://ufile.io/swf75rip) and place it in the `data` directory.
+1. Download the [WikiFluent corpus](https://owncloud.cesnet.cz/index.php/s/2oVc8UeWq4u51Od/download) and unpack it in the `data` directory.
-2. Download the D2T datasets:
+2. Download the D2T datasets and E2E metrics:
 ```
-./download_datasets.sh
+./download_datasets_and_metrics.sh
 ```
 3. Preprocess the D2T datasets.
-This step will parse the raw D2T datasets to prepare the data for evaluation (the data is not needed for the training).
+This step will parse the raw D2T datasets to prepare the data for evaluation (the data is not needed for training).
 - WebNLG
 ```
 ./preprocess.py